Norway Debate: Amery: "In the name of God, go!"

 When Bellenger sat down, it was 20:03 and the Deputy Speaker, Dennis Herbert, called on Leo Amery, who had been trying for several hours to gain the Speaker's attention.
 Amery later remarked that there were "barely a dozen" members present (Nicolson was among them) as he began to speak.
-Nicolson, who expected a powerfully critical speech from Amery, wrote that the temperature continued to rise as Amery began and his speech soon "raised it far beyond the fever point".
+Nicolson, who expected a powerfully critical speech from Amery, wrote that the temperature continued to rise as Amery began, and his speech soon "raised it far beyond the fever point".

-Amery had an ally in Clement Davies, chairman of the All Party Action Group which included some sixty MPs.
-Davies had been a National Liberal subject to the National Government whip but, in protest against Chamberlain, he had resigned it in December 1939 and crossed the floor of the House to rejoin the Liberals in opposition.
+Amery had an ally in Clement Davies, chairman of an All Party Action Group which included some sixty MPs.
+Davies had been a National Liberal subject to the National Government whip but, in protest against Chamberlain, he had resigned it in December 1939, and crossed the floor of the House to rejoin the Liberals in opposition.
 Like many other members, Davies had gone to eat when Jones began speaking but, on hearing that Amery had been called, he rushed back to the chamber.
-Seeing that it was nearly empty, Davies approached Amery and urged him to deliver his full speech both to state his full case against the government and also to give Davies time to collect a large audience.
+Seeing that it was nearly empty, Davies approached Amery and urged him to deliver his full speech not only to state his full case against the government, but also to give Davies time to collect a large audience.
 Very soon, even though it was the dinner hour, the House began filling rapidly.

 Amery's speech is one of the most famous in parliamentary history.
 As Davies had requested, he played for time until the chamber was nearly full.
 For much of the speech, the most notable absentee was Chamberlain himself, who was at Buckingham Palace for an audience with the King.
-Amery began by criticising the government's planning and execution of the Norway campaign, especially their unpreparedness for it despite intelligence warning of likely German intervention and the clear possibility of some such response to the planned British infraction of Norwegian neutrality by the mining of Norwegian territorial waters.
+Amery began by criticising the government's planning and execution of the Norway campaign, especially their unpreparedness for it despite intelligence warning of likely German intervention, and the clear possibility of some such response to the planned British infraction of Norwegian neutrality by the mining of Norwegian territorial waters.
 He gave an analogy from his own experience which illustrated the government's lack of initiative:

 I remember that many years ago in East Africa a young friend of mine went lion hunting.
 He secured a sleeping car on the railway and had it detached from the train at a siding near where he expected to find a certain man-eating lion.
 He went to rest and dream of hunting his lion in the morning.
 Unfortunately, the lion was out man-hunting that night.
 He clambered on to the rear of the car, scrabbled open the sliding door, and ate my friend.
 That is in brief the story of our initiative over Norway.